 If you are looking for a sample reference about the testing processes followed, you might want to check out:

-b) End to end software testing live project process.
+- End to end Software Testing live project process.

-When we do not have enough time to test, you might want to perform a risk analysis and determine which modules/areas of your AUT are prone to the highest risk and are critical to the success of the product and handle them first.
+Answer: When we do not have enough time to test, you might want to perform a Risk Analysis and determine which modules/areas of your AUT are prone to the highest risk and are critical to the success of the product and handle them first.
 Going the exploratory route instead of documenting the test cases is another way, but it is risky for sure.
 Check this article for more info.

 On a lighter note: If you are somewhat of a tease, you can say that – you found a defect which made your least favorite developer work all night on fixing- and that made you smile in satisfaction.
 Just kidding! :)

-Personal experience based question- Say yes if you have or no if you haven’t.
-However, when you say No, make sure that you say that you never had a chance to do it, but explain what you know about risk management.
+Answer: Personal experience based question- Say yes if you have or no if you haven’t.
+However, when you say No, make sure that you say that you never had a chance to do it, but explain what you know about Risk Management.

 Try this article for more information on this: Risk management using FMEA

-If you haven’t guessed it already, this question is to assess how well you understand the criticality and severity parameters for an issue.
+Answer: If you haven’t guessed it already, this question is to assess how well you understand the criticality and severity parameters for an issue.
 You might want to again cite examples from your experience.
-Usually critical issues are the ones that might block the testing or cause data leaks or security breaches etc.
+Usually, critical issues are the ones that might block the testing or cause data leaks or security breaches, etc.

-Q10.
-How to handle the low frequency issues during you testing?
+Q #10) How to handle the low-frequency issues during your testing?

-This question is to assess your leadership skills.
-The best way is to provide the new comers with all documentation, necessary accesses, arrange hands on KT sessions, introduce them to the point of contacts to all the components of the projects, give them small tasks to test their understanding and to eventually ease their way into the testing project.
+Answer: This question is to assess your leadership skills.
+The best way is to provide the newcomers with all documentation, necessary accesses, arrange hands-on KT sessions, introduce them to the point of contact to all the components of the projects, give them small tasks to test their understanding and to eventually ease their way into the testing project.

-Q12.
-How to improve skills designing test cases and make sure high coverage rate?
+Q #12) How to improve skills designing test cases and make sure a high coverage rate?

-Test designing is successful when the requirements are analyzed and understood completely.
-To ensure 100% test coverage is achieved, you should not miss out on creating test cases for any requirements and from time to time we can check ourselves with the help of a traceability matrix.
+Answer: Test designing is successful when the requirements are analyzed and understood completely.
+To ensure 100% test coverage is achieved, you should not miss out on creating test cases for any requirements and from time to time we can check ourselves with the help of a Traceability matrix.

-A bug is a bug, no matter how you find it.
-Reporting this issue, is not going to be any different than reporting one that you found via a test case.
+Answer: A bug is a bug, no matter how you find it.
+Reporting this issue is not going to be any different than reporting one that you found via a test case.
 Check out this article on how to report issues.

 That’s it!
 That’s all we got.